jacksonloper/bardensr/README.md

 - Registration
     - Generate movies which can help identify if the imagestack has registration issues.
     - Find translations of an imagestack so that for each frame the same voxel corresponds to the same physical location in the tissue.
-- Preprocess an imagestack (background subtraction, normalization)
+- Preprocessing
+    - GPU-accelerated background subtraction via Lucy-Richardson
-- Generate figures which can help identify colorbleed in the imagestack.
+    - Generate figures which can help identify colorbleed in the imagestack (and suggest a correction)

 We are working on a few additional algorithms for the following tasks.
 These can be found if you dig into this code, but they are not really ready for public use.